Artographer: a Curatorial Interface for Art Space Exploration: Introduction

+We ask: \textbf{How might we reimagine media ``recommendation'' system design as ``curatorial'' system design?} That is, how can interfaces for selecting and presenting media embody the values of effective cultural art curation, shifting away from interaction design paradigms that optimize for ``content consumption'' toward \textit{facilitating personally meaningful, critically reflective engagements with art and media}?

+\deletes{In this work, we use a frictional Research-through-Design (RtD) approach~\cite{pierce_tension_2021} to explore a new point in AI-supported media distribution design space that diverges from the monolithic ``content recommendation feed'' paradigm.
+To that end we design and develop \textit{Artographer}, a historical art exploration system. } In this work, we design Artographer as a frictional alternative~\cite{pierce_tension_2021} to the ``content recommendation feed'' paradigm that dominates the design of AI media curation and presentation platforms.

-To explore this opportunity, we built Artographer: a historical art exploration interface.
-We designed an intentionally opinionated, computational curation approach to assembling a dataset of 15,698 historical artworks, largely in the public domain, selected based on the relational information available for describing them.
-We arrange this curated selection of artworks into a similarity-clustered spatial map, constructed from the combined vector spaces of multiple embedding models, and present this map for interactive, zoomable exploration through Artographer’s frontend web interface.
-Artographer also explores an alternative use of GenAI that places it in conversation with established artworks --- presenting AI image generation as a \textit{support tool} for navigating art space.
+Artographer is an art exploration system that uses an intentionally opinionated, computational approach to curate a dataset of 15,958 historical artworks.
+It arranges this selection of artworks into a 2D similarity-clustered map, constructed from the combined vector spaces of multiple embedding models, and presented as an interactive, browser-based web interface.
+Artographer explores the use of \textit{contextualized AI generation} as a way of navigating this map: users can use text-to-image generation to add images to the map; these additions are placed in---and immediately relocate the user to---a neighborhood of similar historical artworks.

-We used Artographer as a probe to study art space exploration.
-20 participants (9 with significant historical art expertise) used Artographer to navigate and interrogate this computationally-constructed presentation of art space.
-Artographer served as an experimental substrate for tracing their creative exploration behaviors, and grounding reflective conversation with our participants, with whom we collaboratively develop insights to address the following research question: \textbf{How does an embedding-based, similarity-clustered spatial map interface shape user behaviors and experiences during art exploration?}

-We report on four exploration behaviors (Jumping, Wandering, Revisiting, and Fixation) and experiences that characterize the similarity-clustered spatial map as an interface for artwork exploration.
-We situate this within a broader design space of Curatorial Interfaces --- systems that select and present artworks --- and consider four values they can enact: Visibility, Agency, Serendipity, and Friction.
-We consider how these values can guide the design of systems that support deeper engagement with art and media -- making creative exploration more curious, joyful, and \textit{visible}.
-We reflect upon our methodological use of spatial maps as a substrate for creativity research where exploratory behavior is more visible to the researcher and the participant.
-We envision more responsible AI interventions that counter the automation of human judgment in the evaluation of art, instead centering user agency in the design of flexible systems that facilitate serendipity, interrogation, and pluralistic engagement with artworks.
+We wanted to understand how computational curation can impact the way we encounter---and the ways we might \textit{design} future encounters---with media collections.
+Rather than prescribing a particular design approach per se, we use Artographer as a research system to enact and investigate the implications of divergent media ``recommendation'' platform design.